Skip to main content

 When you link instances to data in SyncHive, you're telling SyncHive which data is used by which external systems.

-If the Message you received from SyncHive has an empty externalIdentities array, this means that Shopify NZ does not have this product data.
+If the message you received from SyncHive has an empty externalIdentities array, this means that Shopify NZ does not have this product data.
 In this case, we need to link the Shopify NZ instance to this data in SyncHive.

 Example payload: